 Agile methodology has been rocking the IT World in recent years.
 Companies use it for developing software; it helps them to be more collaborative and effective when uncertainty prevails.
 The Agile transformation is now calling for change in the Procurement function as the standard supplier selection process does not fit the agile mindset.
-The present article will outline what agile means for procurement; how a Software Procurement team has embraced agile to select suppliers for software packages like Microsoft Power Apps; and what the success factors for agility in procurement area
+The present article will outline what agile means for procurement; how a Software Procurement team has embraced agile to select suppliers for software packages like Microsoft Power Apps; and what the success factors for agility in procurement area.

 What is Agile?

 The word agile appears everywhere today.
 On a day to day basis, being agile is often associated with short daily stand-up meetings where people share feedback on projects and prioritise their next steps.
 Agile project management is an iterative development process, where feedback is continuously gathered from users and stakeholders to create the right user experience.
 This is very common for software development.
 Developers focus on producing manageable chunks of projects; they update their priorities daily, thanks to the feedback provided to them.
 Different methods can be used to perform an Agile process, these include Scrum, eXtreme Programming, Lean and Kanban.
 Agile project management metrics help reduce confusion, identify weak points, and measure team’s performance throughout the development cycle.
 Supply chain agility is the ability of a supply chain to cope with uncertainty and variability on offer and demand.
 An agile supply chain can increase and reduce its capacity rapidly, so it can adapt to a fast-changing customer demand.
 Finally, strategic agility is the ability of an organisation to change its course of action as its environment is evolving.
 The key for strategic agility is to recognise external changes early enough and to allocate resources to adapt to these changing environments.